-After discovering SimScale while looking for free software to design a cold brew coffee maker, Mario Larreta, a Professor of Mechanical Engineering, is now bringing the cloud-based simulation platform into the classroom in his Computer-Aided Engineering and Design course at the Instituto Tecnologico de Tijuana in Mexico.
+After discovering SimScale while looking for free software to design a cold brew coffee maker, Mario Larreta, a professor of mechanical engineering, is now bringing our cloud-based simulation platform into the classroom in his Computer-Aided Engineering and Design course at the Instituto Tecnologico de Tijuana in Mexico.

-It’s his very first time teaching a class to students, after working in the automation industry for the past seven years.
-Working with young people, he says, “It’s fun because they want to learn and I like to teach”.
+This is Mario’s very first time teaching a class to students, after working in the automation industry for the past seven years.
+Working with young people, he says, “It’s fun because they want to learn, and I like to teach”.

 Computer-Aided Engineering and Design Course

-For many of his students, it was their first exposure to simulation software.
+For many of his students, using SimScale was their first exposure to simulation software.
 “They were amazed at how fast it was to get the results,” Mario laughs.

-Even with the quick results using simulation, he still stresses to them the importance of hand calculations to provide a comparison to the simulation results.
+Even with the quick results using simulation, he still stresses to them the importance of using hand calculations to provide a point of comparison for the simulation results.
 For example, in one of the course exercises, the students calculated the stresses in an aluminum beam under an applied load before running the full simulation in SimScale.

 In a second project, the students analyzed the von Mises stress in a connecting rod under a pressure load.

 Starting this month, Mario will be teaching this Computer-Aided Engineering and Design course to two more classes of students.
-We look forward to seeing their projects in the SimScale Public Projects!
+We look forward to seeing their simulations in the SimScale Public Projects Library!

 Thanks for sharing your story with us, Mario Larreta!
 Interested in reading more stories about how people are using SimScale?
 Check out the following blog posts: